Peru country brief

 Australia's Trade Commissioner in Lima is responsible for Austrade's activities in Peru, Ecuador and Venezuela.
 In addition to assisting Australian companies successfully invest and expand in Peru, Austrade helps companies take advantage of opportunities to export goods and services to Peru with a particular focus on education.
 Opportunities exist in selling goods and services to the extractive industries, infrastructure (energy, airports and traffic systems), agribusiness (sugar, dairy and gourmet foods, agricultural equipment, genetics and veterinary products), environmental management, water, medicaments, education, tourism, fashion, sporting and surfing goods, gaming equipment and other services.

-Mining is vital to Peru’s development and is a significant contributor to its GDP.
+Mining is vital to Peru’s development and is a significant contributor to its GDP and reducing its poverty rates from around 40 per cent to 27 per cent over the last ten years.
 It is in the top five rankings globally for production of important minerals and metals including lead, silver, zinc, tin, gold and copper.
 It holds fourth place in global mining exploration investment.
 New projects valued at more than USD 30 billion are expected to proceed over the next five years.
 While a high proportion of Peru’s mineral exports derive from the largely multinational-owned open cut operations, the majority of Peru’s mines are locally-owned and are underground operations.

 Every two years Peru hosts a major mining Expo and Convention - Extemin and Perumin.
 27 Australian companies participated in the Austrade managed Australia pavilion at Extemin in September 2011.
-The next Extemin and Perumin will be held in Arequipa in September 2013 and Austrade is expecting the number of Australian participants to increase.
+The next Extemin and Perumin will be held in Arequipa in September 2013 and Austrade is expecting a similar number of Australian participants.

 Enrolments of Peruvian students in Australian institutions continue to grow well.